 Moms of 11 children found at New Mexico compound arrested

-TAOS, N.M. – Three women believed to me the mothers of 11 children found hungry and living in a filthy makeshift compound in rural northern New Mexico have been arrested, following the weekend arrests of two men, authorities said Monday.
+TAOS, N.M. – Three women believed to be the mothers of 11 children found hungry and living in a filthy makeshift compound in rural northern New Mexico have been arrested, following the weekend arrests of two men, authorities said Monday.

 A message that people were starving, believed sent by someone inside the compound, led to the discovery of the children.
-A 4-year-old boy last seen in Alabama in December traveling with one of the men who was arrested has not been found.
+A boy last seen in Alabama in December traveling with one of the men who was arrested has not been found.

 Taos County, New Mexico, Sheriff Jerry Hogrefe said that the women and the two men face charges of child abuse.
 He identified the women as Jany Leveille, 38-year-old Hujrah Wahhaj and 35-year-old Subhannah Wahha.
 They were arrested in the town of Taos and booked into jail.